Lobster fishermen can sue environmental group for defamation, judge says

 The lobster industry, based largely in Maine, is one of the most lucrative fisheries in the U.S., valued at more than half a billion dollars at the docks last year.
 Entanglement in lobster gear is also one of the most significant threats to the North Atlantic right whale, which numbers less than 400.

-The aquarium has a right to communicate its recommendations to the public, said Emerson Brown, the spokesperson for the aquarium, which plans to appeal the ruling "to protect our ability to share critical information with the public.”
+The aquarium has a right to communicate its recommendations to the public, said Emerson Brown, the spokesperson for the aquarium.
+Brown said the aquarium appealed "to protect our ability to share critical information with the public.”

 The Maine Lobstermen's Association, one of the groups that filed the lawsuit, described Woodcock's decision as “significant” in a statement.